-Cellular uptake assays with Tc1 - Tc5 were performed in HeLa, A375, MDA-MB-231 and PC3 cell lines seeded at a density of 0.2 million cells/well in a 24-well tissue culture plates.
+Cellular uptake assays with Tc1-Tc5 were performed in HeLa, A375, MDA-MB-231 and PC3 cell lines seeded at a density of 0.2 million cells per well in 24-well tissue culture plates.
 Cells were allowed to attach overnight.
-On the following day cells were exposed to complexes (about 200,000 cpm in 0.5 mL of assay medium: Modified Eagle's Medium with 25 mM HEPES and 0.2% BSA) for a period of 5 min to 4 h.
+On the following day the cells were exposed to complexes (about 200 000 cpm in 0.5 mL of assay medium: Dulbecco's Modified Eagle's Medium with 25 mM HEPES and 0.2% BSA) for a period of 5 min to 4 h.
 Incubation was terminated by removing the Tc-complexes and by washing cells twice with ice-cold PBS with 0.2% BSA.
-Then, cells were lysed by 10 min incubation with 1 M NaOH at 37°C and the activity of lysates were measured in a γ-counter.
+Then, the cells were lysed by 10 min incubation with 1 M NaOH at 37 °C and the activities of the lysates were measured in a γ -counter.
 The percentage of cell-associated radioactivity was calculated and represented as a function of incubation time.
 Uptake studies were carried out using at least four replicates for each time point.

 The cellular uptake of Tc2 was also evaluated in the presence of N-ethylmaleimide (NEM), a specific inhibitor of system y^+ .
-Cells were incubated with solutions of Tc2 containing NEM (5 mM) during different periods (5, 15, 30 and 60 min) at 37 °C. The general procedure of cellular uptake was followed.
-The inhibition of cellular uptake was expressed in percentage of the uptake of Tc2 in the absence of inhibitor.
+The cells were incubated with solutions of Tc2 containing NEM (5 mM) for different periods (5, 15, 30 and 60 min) at 37 °C. The general procedure of cellular uptake was followed.
+The inhibition of cellular uptake was expressed in percentage of the uptake of Tc2 in the absence of an inhibitor.

-Internalization assays of Tc2 complex were performed in HeLa, A375 and MDA-MB-231 cell lines seeded at a density of 0.2 million cells/well in a 24-well tissue culture plates.
-On the following day, cells were exposed to Tc2 (about 200,000 cpm in 0.5 mL of assay medium) for a period of 5 min to 4h.
+Internalization assays of the Tc2 complex were performed in HeLa, A375 and MDA-MB-231 cell lines seeded at a density of 0.2 million cells per well in 24-well tissue culture plates.
+On the following day, the cells were exposed to Tc2 (about 200 000 cpm in 0.5 mL of assay medium) for a period of 5 min to 4 h.
 Incubation was terminated by washing the cells with ice-cold assay medium.
-Cell surface-bound Tc2 was removed by two steps of acid wash (50 mM glycine·HCl/100 mM NaCl, pH 2.8) at room temperature for 4 min.
+Cell surface-bound Tc2 was removed by two steps of acid wash (50 mM glycine-HCl/100 mM NaCl, pH 2.8) at room temperature for 4 min.
 The pH was neutralized with cold PBS with 0.2% BSA.
 The cells were then lysed by 10 min incubation with 0.5 N NaOH at 37 °C to determine internalized Tc2.
-The activity of the lysates and cell surface-bound fractions were measured in a γ-counter.
+The activities of the lysates and cell surface-bound fractions were measured in a γ -counter.

-Internalization assays for Tc2 were also performed in the presence of L-Lysine.
-For this study, A375, HeLa and MDA-231 cells were incubated 2h at 37°C with solutions of Tc2 containing different concentrations of L-Lysine (0, 0.5, 1, 5 and 10mM).
+Internalization assays for Tc2 were also performed in the presence of L-lysine.
+For this study, A375, HeLa and MDA-231 cells were incubated 2 h at 37 °C with solutions of Tc2 containing different concentrations of L-lysine (0, 0.5, 1, 5 and 10 mM).